mikegoelzer/vscode-open-anything-osx/readme.md

 sudo python3 modify-info-plist.py
 ```

-Follow the on-screen instructions to paste the modified `Info.plist` content.
+and follow the on-screen instructions to paste the modified `Info.plist` content and refresh Launch Services.

-## How It Works
+## What the script does

 1. **Generate Modified Info.plist**: The script generates a copy of `Info.plist` file which is modified with a few lines to cause the system to treat VS Code as able to open any text file.
+(Exact modification in next section below.)
 2. **Open VS Code Editors**: The script opens two instances of VS Code.
 One for viewing the original `Info.plist` and the other for pasting the modified version.
 3. **Modification**: You need to manually paste the modified `Info.plist` content which includes configurations to handle various text file types.
 4. **Launch Services Update**: After saving the changes to `Info.plist`, press ENTER and the script executes a launch services update command.